 The writings of the early Church Fathers.

 So many people rely on the writings of the early church fathers to formulate their belief system or at least try and validate it by reading them.
 This seemed like a pretty convincing argument to me at one time.
 But then I remembered that early church writings are NOT the Word of God and therefore are not as reliable as the Word of God.
-If they are of any value, they are of historical value, and perhaps some doctrinal assistance, but certainly they are not of authoritative value.
+Their value is of historical value, and perhaps some doctrinal assistance, but they certainly are not of authoritative value.
 They can have (and do have) both correct and incorrect teachings in them.
 Even back in the days of the early church before most of the writings of the church fathers, John said that the spirit of antichrist was already in the world 1John2:18.
 Jesus and Paul warned about wolves entering into the flock (Matthew 7:15, Acts 20:29).
 But how could wolves have entered into the church and into places of authority so quickly after the Apostles were gone?
 In Revelation 2 and 3, God points out good things about some of the churches and things that are not so good (false doctrine based on Balaam (Rev2:14), the Nicolaitans (Rev2:15), as well as other bad doctrines and practices).
 This occurred while the Apostle John was still living!
 The church at Galatia had people stirring up all kinds of trouble and false doctrine there even while Paul was alive.
 Paul, himself, was fooled by the two wolves Hymenaeus and Alexander who looked like they had faith, but ended up being servants of their master, Satan (Timothy I 1:19-20).
-Even among Jesus’s own disciples, there existed a wolf (Judas).
+Even among Jesus's own disciples, there existed a wolf (Judas).
 This wolf certainly did not fool Jesus, but he fooled the rest of the Apostles (Matthew 26:22).
-Judas seemed to be so highly trusted by the Apostles that they allowed him to keep the group’s moneybag.
+Judas seemed to be so highly trusted by the Apostles that they allowed him to keep the group's moneybag.

-I’m not saying that all early church writings are wrong, they do contain things that are both correct and incorrect.
-They are the writings of men.
+I'm not saying that all early church writings are wrong, but they do contain things that are both correct and incorrect.
+These are the writings of men.
 They may even be the writings of wolves that had crept into the early church.
 By His grace, God has preserved His Word for us to measure whether or not writings are true or not (John 17:17):

 1Jo 4:1 Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.